abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Although posets don't give us definitive answer to who is better than who, some of them still can give us an answer to the more important question (in sports, as well as in other domains), namely *who is number one*, who is the champion, the player who is better than anyone else, or more generally the element that is bigger than any other element.

-We call such elements the *maximum element* and some partial orders do have such element - in our last diagram **M** is the maximum element, in this diagram, the green element is the biggest one.
+We call such elements the *maximum element* and some (not all) partial orders do have such element - in our last diagram **M** is the maximum element, in this diagram, the green element is the biggest one.

 ![Join diagram with one more element](join_additional_element.svg)